The Philosopher and his Flask vs The Dreamer

-The Philosopher on his journey investigating the Elements of nature is both like The Stranger who's apart from the group for a while and The Dreamer who follows his intuition and imagination in pursuit of other horizons.
-The heron's house is closed, like the Philosopher's alembic, symbolizing a solitary introspection.
-He stays by the pine tree, which represents wisdom and longevity.
-At the same time the two horses in the Dreamer would represent the mercurial aspect of the Philosopher with the masculine and feminine harmonized with music.
+The Philosopher on his journey investigating the Elements of nature is like The Dreamer who follows his intuition and imagination in pursuit of other horizons.
+The two horses flying in the sky can represent the mercurial aspect of the Philosopher, the masculine and feminine, harmonized with music.

 Note: the quote is from the book by J.L.
 Henderson and D.N.
 Sherwood, Transformation of the Psyche: The Symbolic Alchemy of the Splendor Solis